Neokarm/neokarm-examples/README.md

-# neokarm-examples
+# Zadara-examples
-Examples of integrations with Neokarm API
+Examples of integrations with Zadara zCompute API